ATCGbyH/IMC_Denoise-CellSEG/README.md

 5. Segment multiplex images (Raw vs Denoised)
 6. Plot Data

-Steps 1, 2 and 5 required pipeline manipulation to adapt it for my data type
+Steps 1, 2 and 5 required pipeline manipulation to adapt it for my data format

 Steps 3, 4 and 6 required me to develop brand new pipelines